{{flagHref}}

 What is porosity?

-Porosity is the measure of void spaces in a material, expressed as a percentage of the total volume.
+Porosity refers to the measure of the void spaces within a material and is expressed as a percentage of total volume.

 Why is porosity important?